 17. Check the permalinks

 Permalinks are used to provide the content on each of your site’s pages.
-They are a must-have for optimal SEO, and will easier for site visitors to use and remember.
+They are a must-have for optimal SEO and will be easier for site visitors to use and remember.
 Configure them and ensure that they work optimally.

 18. Check AMP compatibility